Arkansas Truck Accident Attorneys

 The entire point of the massive commercial trucks that criss-cross Arkansas’ highways is that they can carry large amounts of cargo.
 However, when these trucks are overloaded with cargo, they become especially dangerous.

 A poorly loaded or overloaded cargo trailer is one of the common causes of truck accidents.
 These vehicles are difficult to operate even in the best of circumstances.
-When the trailer is so loaded with cargo that the center of gravity and weight of the truck are thrown off, even a skilled driver can struggle to control the vehicle, especially in inclement weather situations.
+When the trailer is so loaded with cargo that the center of gravity and weight of the truck is thrown off, even a skilled driver can struggle to control the vehicle, especially in inclement weather situations.

 Mr. LeVar will only be able to determine the cause of your accident after a thorough and professional investigation.
 However, trucking companies have an obligation to make sure their vehicles do not present an unreasonable risk, and over-loading the trailer with cargo violates this obligation.